cboone/hypsometric-press/roman-capitals/cil-xiv-2104/README.markdown

 As reproduced by [Frederic Goudy][Goudy], in the front piece of [_The Alphabet and the Elements of Lettering_][Alphabet].

-Goudy notes the following, beneath his reproduction of the inscription:
+Mr Goudy notes the following, beneath his reproduction of the inscription:

 <pre>
 INSCRIPTION FROM BASE OF STATUE IN A ROMAN PALACE